rohinimuralidharan/dx_denovo/docs/containerization/dam_persistence_architecture.md

-# Digital Asset Management persistence architecture \| HCL Digital Experience
+# Digital Asset Management persistence architecture

 This topic describes the components of the Digital Asset Management persistence.
 The updated DAM persistence feature is available from HCL Digital Experience 9.5 Container Update CF198 and later.